-The theme of Dutton’s piece, and the interviews he conducted with these psychopaths –he lists simply as Danny, Jamie, Larry, and Leslie– is that much of our lives are ruled by fear, and the fears of what others might think of us.
+The theme of Dutton’s piece, and the interviews he conducted with these psychopaths –he lists simply as Danny, Jamie, Larry, and Leslie– is that fear rules much of our lives, and the fears of what others might think of us.

 Most of what we hear from others is ninety-percent self-involved gibberish, and psychopaths are no different.
-Their gibberish is further damaged by hysterical rants.
+Their gibberish receives further damage by their other hysterical rants.
 Before dismissing them entirely, however, we might want to consider delving into their gibberish –that can border on hysterical at times– to see if they have something to add to our discourse.
 In doing so, we might gain some perspective on ourselves and learn how fear has rooted itself deep into our decision-making process.

 Most psychopaths don’t allow guilt from their past, or fears of the future, to rule their present in the manner that most of us do.
-For this reason, Dutton doesn’t devote any ink on the actual crimes these men committed.
-This may seem to be a crime of omission by some, immoral to others, and the rest may not want to consider the wisdom of those that have committed an unspeakable atrocity to be worthy of discussion, but Dutton did not consider their crimes germane to his piece.
+Most psychopaths have a callous disregard for the plight, the feelings, and the emotions of their fellow man, unless it serves them to do so.
+For this reason, Dutton doesn’t focus on the crimes these men committed.
+This may seem to be a crime of omission by some to placate a controversial argument, others may deem Dutton’s argument incomplete and immoral, and the rest may not want to consider the wisdom of those that have committed an unspeakable atrocity to be worthy of discussion, but Dutton did not consider their crimes germane to his piece.
 It may also be worthy to note, that the crimes these psychopaths committed are not germane to their presentation either.
 They appear, in the Scientific American summary of Dutton’s piece, to have simply moved on.
 They don’t appear to relish, or regret, their acts in the manner a Hollywood production would lead us to believe psychopaths do.
 They appear to have gained a separation from their acts that allows them to continue living an unfettered life.
-This separation, Dutton believes, is perfectly illustrated by an unnamed lawyer that wrote Dutton on the nature of psychopathy:
+This separation, Dutton believes, receives further illustration from an unnamed lawyer that wrote Dutton on the nature of psychopathy:

 “Psychopathy (if that’s what you want to call it) is like a medicine for modern times.
 If you take it in moderation, it can prove to be extremely beneficial.
 It can alleviate a lot of existential ailments that we would otherwise fall victim to because our psychological immune systems just aren’t up to the job of protecting us.
 But if you take too much of it, if you overdose on it, then there can, as is the case with all medicines, be some rather unpleasant side effects.”